blinkletter/UsingGAMESS/docs/_sources/7_Butadiene 2.md

 ## The Potential Energy Surface for Rotation

 We now have three energy points for the rotation of the central bond in butadiene.
-We found the best “cis” conformer where the central bond torsion was 38.15 ˚, We also found the best “trans” conformer where the torsion angle was 180˚.
+We found the best *s-cis* conformer where the central bond torsion was 38.15˚, We also found the best *s-trans* conformer where the torsion angle was 180˚.
 And we locked the torsion to 0˚ and then found the best structure with that constraint.
 We now have the following potential energy surface for the rotation of the central bond.
 See {numref}`fig7_1_9`.

 ```{figure} images/Butadiene9.png